 UPDATE: Vermont has issued updated travel guidance, effective April 9, for its phased reopening.
 Fully vaccinated travelers do not need to test or quarantine.
 Unvaccinated people must get a PCR test for Covid-19 taken no more than three days upon arrival.
 If the result is negative, no quarantine is required.
 There is additional guidance for international travelers and returning residents.
 Check here for updates.

 George Washington's Mount Vernon Estate is open with Covid-19 safety protocols in place.

 Drew Angerer/Getty Images

-As of September 24, there were no statewide travel restrictions in Washington state.
-However, you should monitor local news sources for wildfire conditions.
+As of April 9, there were no statewide travel restrictions.
+However, the state is discouraging nonessential travel.
 Check here for updates.